 So ends my first week as officially not-a-doctor.

-It’s been a challenging start; I’ve had to start at the beginning with most aspects of the job, but thankfully I’ve just been shadowing the current PR and marketing manager at Dr Morton’s.
+It’s been a challenging start; I’ve had to start at the beginning with most aspects of the job, but thankfully I’ve just been shadowing the current marketing manager here.
 She’s breaking me in slowly – a stark contrast to my first week in Paediatrics, where we had one day of child and baby resuscitation training, a quick summary of all the serious health problems that we might see and some guidelines on how to treat them, before being thrown into a row of night shifts where I was suddenly responsible for a ward full of babies.

 The pressure I feel now is of a different kind.
 I’ve entered a world where under-performance will get you fired.
 In the NHS, sheer desperation and bureaucratic inadequacy means that incompetent staff can easily hide their flaws.
 I’m glad to say I’ve only ever met a handful of doctors like this – some of whom would have been OK with a bit more support and training, and some of whom made me wonder how the hell they ever got through medical school.